YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 without returning anything.

-The ordering of the conjuncts, together with the state of the logic varaibles (initially assume that `a', b'` are known but `a,b,c` are unknown) and the search behaviour of the sub-relations, results in apparently different operational meaning of the conjunctions, as follows:
+The ordering of the conjuncts, together with the state of the logic varaibles and the search behaviour of the sub-relations, results in apparently different operational meaning of the conjunctions, as follows:

 | Ordering of Conjuncts | Operational Meaning | State of Variables  | Knowledge on Sub-relations |